gbdev/pandocs/content/CGB_Registers.md

 When using any CGB registers (including those in the Video/Link chapters), you must first unlock CGB features by changing byte 0143h in the cartridge header.
-Typically use a value of 80h for games which support both CGB and monochrome gameboys, and C0h for games which work on CGBs only.
+Typically use a value of 80h for games which support both CGB and monochrome Game Boy systems, and C0h for games which work on CGBs only.
 Otherwise, the CGB will operate in monochrome "Non CGB" compatibility mode.